therealPaulPlay/AutoGuessr/README.md

 The main menu - this screen has the difficulty selector, autocards page button, play buton and a 3D car model.

 ### Game Page
-Main gameplay page with image carousel, stats and a guessDisplay.
+Main gameplay page with image carousel, stats and a guess display.

 ### End page
 Game over screen with options to go home or play again.
 Opens the card-draw screen depending on score.